Since 1996 we have invested in over £3.9bn of assets across almost every real estate sector, a selection of which are below

 Moorfield Audley Real Estate Fund

 Moorfield Audley Real Estate Fund (MAREF) is a real estate private equity fund with a single focus on the UK retirement sector.
 MAREF has successfully raised £285m of discretionary equity capital commitments to acquire Audley Court Limited – “Audley”, one of the UK’s leading retirement village developers and operators.
 Alongside Moorfield and Audley management, MAREF provides Audley with equity to be used to fund both the existing development programme and support the acquisition and development of new Audley retirement village sites and the expansion of the Mayfield mid-market brand.
-The investment is expected to enable Audley to double the size of its platform over the next five years.
+The investment has enabled Audley to double the size of its platform.

-A 315 bed student development in Preston, adjacent to the University of Central Lancashire.
+The Tramshed is a 315 bed Domain student development in the heart of Preston, adjacent to the University of Central Lancashire.

-The interior designed scheme is now operational and fully let.
-It incorporates extensive amenities, including; gym, cafe area, quiet study area and leisure facilities.
+The interior designed scheme was completed in October 2017 and incorporates extensive amenities, including; gym, cafe area, quiet study area and leisure facilities.
+The Tramshed was sold in December 2018 following an unsolicited approach.

 Shipping Building, The Old Vinyl Factory, Hayes – Sold

 The Shipping Building in Hayes is a seven-story multi-let office building totalling 96,700 sq ft.
 Whilst the original structure dates back to the 1920s, the building was comprehensively refurbished in 2002 and was the former headquarters of EMI.
-Present tenants include SITA, SONOS and CHAMP Cargosystems (UK) Ltd. The Shipping Building forms part of The Old Vinyl Factory site and is now being extensively regenerated by U+I. Planning permission for this mixed-use £250m scheme was granted in 2013 and is set to transform the site with 630 new homes, 750,000 sq ft of commercial and leisure space.
-Hayes will benefit substantially from the introduction of Crossrail due for completion in 2018 and wider infrastructure and development, allowing the town to close the gap with the West London market.
+At time of ownership tenants included SITA, SONOS and CHAMP Cargosystems (UK) Ltd. The Shipping Building forms part of The Old Vinyl Factory site which has been extensively regenerated by U+I into a £250m mixed-use scheme transforming the site with 630 new homes and 750,000 sq ft of commercial and leisure space.
+Hayes will benefit substantially from the introduction of Crossrail and wider infrastructure and development, allowing the town to close the gap with the West London market.
 This investment has now been sold.

 Riverlights, Derby – Partially Sold

 A mixed use asset which incorporates leisure, retail and hospitality.
 Development of the Riverlights was completed in 2010 and provides a mixed use building in Derby city centre.
-The property is arranged over five storeys, alongside and over the Derby coach and bus station, and includes two hotels, a casino and five retail units.
-The property is let to Genting Casinos (40,000 sq m), Premier Inn and Whitbread (Thyme Restaurant) and a hotel managed by Kew Green under the Holiday Inn franchise.
+The property is arranged over five storeys, alongside and over the Derby coach and bus station, and includes two hotels, a casino, a children’s indoor adventure park and five retail units.
+The property is let to Genting Casinos (40,000 sq m), Premier Inn (Thyme Restaurant) a hotel let to Holiday Inn and Injoy, the children’s entertainment center.
 The Holiday Inn has now been sold.

 Aberdeen Energy & Innovation Parks

-Aberdeen Energy and Innovation Parks comprise 200,000 sq ft of multi-let office and industrial accommodation occupied by over 80 companies with a workforce of nearly 2,000 people in the Bridge of Don area of Aberdeen.
-In addition, Moorfield and Buccleuch Property have agreed a joint venture partnership to develop circa 60 acres of expansion land across the Parks.
+Aberdeen Energy and Innovation Parks comprise 200,000 sq ft of multi-let office and industrial accommodation in the Bridge of Don area of Aberdeen.
+The investment is a joint venture between Moorfield funds and Buccleuch Property.

 The landmark office complex has been transformed to create 240 luxury waterside rental apartments, which are fully occupied.
-Moorfield developed The Keel in association with Glenbrook Property.
-The investment will contribute to the ongoing rejuvenation of Liverpool’s waterfront, which has recently been transformed through the delivery of a world class Exhibition Centre and an upscale 216 bed Pullman hotel on the adjoining site.
+Moorfield developed The Keel, in association with Glenbrook Property.
+The investment contributes to the ongoing rejuvenation of Liverpool’s waterfront, which has recently been transformed through the delivery of a world class Exhibition Centre and an upscale 216 bed Pullman hotel on the adjoining site.
+This investment has now been sold.

 Quartermile, Edinburgh – Sold

-Quartermile is the award winning mixed use redevelopment of the 19-acre site of the former Royal Infirmary in the heart of Edinburgh.
+Quartermile is the award winning, mixed use redevelopment of the 19-acre site of the former Royal Infirmary in the heart of Edinburgh.
 Masterplanned by the world renowned architects Foster + Partners, the scheme brings together luxurious residential apartments, Grade A office space, a hotel, leisure and retail space within a UNESCO World Heritage site.
-MREFIII continues to develop the remaining phases.
+MREFIII developed out the remaining site and the investment was fully sold in Q2 2018.

 100 Barbirolli Square, Manchester – Sold